beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 }
 ```

+Even though we passed the array in as parameter `a` which is type
+`int*`, look at how we access it using array notation with `a[i]`!
+Whaaaat.
+This is totally allowed.

 Later when we talk about the equivalence between arrays and pointers,
 we'll see how this makes a lot more sense.
 For now, it's enough to know
 that functions can make changes to arrays that are visible out in the